-The availability of the committed terms loans for Phase 2 construction is, and will be following the amendments described above, subject to certain conditions prior to drawdown, including; (i) providing the lender with final design and plan for a fully funded Phase 2, (ii) a minimum required annualized production level to be maintained for at least two months, (iii) aggregate positive EBITDA over the last three months prior to drawdown, (iv) a minimum EBITDA level, and (v) compliance with financial covenants.
+The availability of the committed terms loans for Phase 2 construction is subject to certain conditions prior to drawdown, including; (i) providing the lender with final design and plan for a fully funded Phase 2, (ii) a minimum required annualized production level to be maintained for at least two months, (iii) aggregate positive EBITDA over the last three months prior to drawdown, (iv) a minimum EBITDA level, and (v) compliance with financial covenants.

-The lenders under the Credit Facility have also required that the maximum amount of capital expenditures related to Phase 2 shall not exceed USD 300 million, and no funds for capital expenditure in excess of this have been committed.
+The lender under the Credit Facility has also required that the maximum amount of capital expenditures related to Phase 2 shall not exceed USD 300 million, and no funds for capital expenditure in excess of this have been committed.
 There can be no assurance that additional financing will be available to the Group on acceptable terms, or at all.